-The concrete Environment Record method GetBindingValue for object environment records returns the value of it's associated binding object's property whose name is the string value of the argument identifier N. The property should already exist but if it does not the result depends upon the value of S argument:
+The concrete Environment Record method GetBindingValue for object environment records returns the value of its associated binding object's property whose name is the string value of the argument identifier N. The property should already exist but if it does not the result depends upon the value

-Let envRec be the object environment record for which the method was invoked.
+- Let envRec be the object environment record for which the method was invoked. - Let bindings be the binding object for envRec.

-- Let bindings be the binding object for envRec. - Let value be the result of calling the [[HasProperty]] method of bindings, passing N as the property name. - If value is false, then a.
-If S is false, return the value undefined, otherwise throw a ReferenceError exception.
-Return the result of calling the [[Get]] method of bindings, passing N for the argument.
+Let value be the result of calling the [[HasProperty]] method of bindings, passing N as the property name. - If value is false, then - a.
+If S is false, return the value undefined, otherwise throw a ReferenceError exception. - Return the result of calling the [[Get]] method of bindings, passing N for the argument.

-10.2.2 Lexical Environment Operations
+Lexical Environment Operations